-1. Reduce the Chance of Fraud – By filing as early as possible, you can reduce the chances of a thief filing a fraudulent return in your name.
-Greg McBride, Chief Financial Analyst for Bankrate.com, calls tax ID fraud "a massive headache for people" and refers to the practice as "…one that people too often don't find out about until after the fact.
+1. Reduce the Chance of Tax Identity Theft and Fraud – By filing as early as possible, you can reduce the chances of a thief filing a fraudulent return in your name.
+Greg McBride, Senior Vice President and Chief Financial Analyst for Bankrate.com, calls tax ID fraud "a massive headache for people" and refers to the practice as "…one that people too often don't find out about until after the fact.
 They go to file their tax return and it gets rejected because a return's already been filed under their Social Security number."

 2. Provide a Time Cushion – In case there is an issue that holds up your tax return, such as a missed signature or an incorrect Social Security number, you have enough time to correct the situation when you file early.
-That time cushion is also valuable if, despite your best efforts, you become a victim of tax ID fraud.
+That time cushion is also valuable if, despite your best efforts, you become a victim of tax identity fraud.

 You can track the status of your return using the IRS "Where's My Refund" page.
 You can check the status within 24 hours after e-filing your return or four weeks after filing a paper return.
 If you are filing by paper, the lag in processing time increases the importance of filing early.

 3. Beat the Last-Minute Rush on Preparers – If you rely on a third party to prepare your taxes, keep in mind that he or she will be squeezed for time as the tax deadline approaches.
 You run the risk that a rushed preparer may not be able to take the proper time to understand your whole life situation and determine all the tax credits and deductions that apply in your case.
 That's not to mention out-and-out errors, and even the most competent tax preparer can make mistakes under pressure.
-This year, tax preparers are likely to be even busier than usual, as the Tax Cuts and Jobs Act of 2017 and other major tax changes affect our returns.
+This year, tax preparers are likely to be even busier and more mistake-prone than usual, as the Tax Cuts and Jobs Act of 2017, other major tax changes, and partial government shutdown affect our returns.